linhkid/project-pressure-sense/README.md

 # Project Pressure-Sense

-## Project Pressure-Sense: Investigating how AI systems understand and respond to pressure, both in terms of performance and ethical considerations.
+## Investigating AI Systems' Response to Pressure: Performance and Ethical Considerations

-This repository is part of my final project under [AI Alignment course](https://aisafetyfundamentals.com/) from AI Safety Fundamentals by Bluedot Impact.

-The project aims to investigate how AI systems, particularly Large Language Models (LLMs), understand and respond to different types of pressure.
-The project will explore both the performance and ethical implications of AI behaviours under pressure, focusing on identifying potential vulnerabilities
+This repository is part of a final project for the [AI Alignment course](https://aisafetyfundamentals.com/) from AI Safety Fundamentals by Bluedot Impact.
+The project aims to investigate how AI systems, particularly Large Language Models (LLMs), understand and respond to different types of pressure, exploring both performance and ethical implications.

+## Project Overview
-This repository includes prompts and evaluated model completions extended from the work of [technical report](https://www.apolloresearch.ai/s/deception_under_pressure.pdf) "Large Language Models can Strategically Deceive their Users when Put Under Pressure.", in which the authors deployed GPT-4 as an autonomous stock trading agent in a simulated environment.
-When the model obtained an insider trading tip, it acted on the tip despite knowing it was disapproved by company management.
-When reporting to its manager, the model hid the real reasons behind its trading decision.

-In the scope of this research, however, I would like to focus on a broader sense of emotional support or chit-chatting and discussing.
+We extended the work from the [technical report](https://www.apolloresearch.ai/s/deception_under_pressure.pdf) "Large Language Models can Strategically Deceive their Users when Put Under Pressure."
+Our focus is on a broader sense of emotional support, casual conversation, and discussion.

-## Install
+## Installation

-If you want to upload prompts to the OpenAI Playground, you will need to install the dependencies:
+To upload prompts to the OpenAI Playground, install the dependencies:

 ```bash
 pip install -r requirements.txt